-His/her progress will be reviewed formally with the Leardership Team including the SENDCo every term in reading, writing and numeracy.
+His/her progress will be reviewed formally with the Leadership Team including the SENDCo every term in reading, writing and numeracy.

 At the end of each Key Stage (i.e. at the end of year 2 and year 6), all children are required to be formally assessed using Standard Assessment Tests (SATS).
 This is something the government requires all schools to do and are the results that are published nationally.

-Where necessary, children will have an IEP based on targets set either by outside agencies specific to their needs or the school.
+Where necessary, children will have SMART targets based on targets set either by outside agencies specific to their needs or the school.
 Targets will be designed to accelerate learning and close the gap.
-Progress against these targets will be reviewed regularly, evidence for judgements assessed and a future plan made.
+Progress against these targets will be reviewed weekly, evidence for judgements assessed and a future plan made.

 The progress of children with a statement of SEN/EHC Plan will be formally reviewed at an Annual Review with all adults involved with the child’s education.